Watch our YouTube channel Find us on Facebook Find us on Instagram

 Acid Reflux Caused by Too Little Acid Not Too Much...

 If you suffer from gastric reflux, chances are you take antacids or proton pump inhibitors to help control the symptoms.
-These medications either neutralise or “turn off” gastric acid production in the stomach.
-The problem with this is that gastric reflux is almost always caused by a lack of stomach acid and these medications interfere with proper digestion and nutrient absorption.
+These medications either neutralise or “turn off” gastric acid production in the stomach interfering with proper digestion and nutrient absorption.
+Gastric reflux is almost always caused by low stomach acid.
+When the stomach isn't acidic enough, the lower esophageal sphincter is not signaled to close properly and remains partially open.
 Stomach acid also protects you from harmful bacteria, so lowering stomach acid can leave you susceptible to food poisoning.

 Heartburn caused by faulty valve